documatt/sphinx-reredirects/docs/usage.rst

 Source may be non-existing document or existing document.
 If source does not exist, |project| creates new redirect .html file.
 For existing document, document's .html file will be overwritten with redirect file.
 To select multiple existing documents, a `source wildcards`_ can be used.

-*Target* (the value in ``redirects`` map) is a URL that will be used in HTML redirecting file.
-It may be specified using the placeholder to reuse docname in the target (see `Target placeholders`_).
+*Target* (the value in ``redirects`` map) is an URL that will be used in the HTML redirecting file.
+It may be specified using the placeholder to reuse source docname (see `Target placeholders`_).

-Target value must correspond to the output file naming of chosen builder.
+Target value must correspond to the output file naming of chosen Sphinx builder.
 For example, html builder creates ``docname.html``, while dirhtml ``docname/index.html``.

 .. important:: The extension works only for HTML-based builders like html and dirhtml.
 When building to other outputs (linkcheck, latex), it does nothing.